-Watch our CEO, Laurent Levy, and leading medical experts discuss the latest developments in the fields of radiation oncology, immunotherapy and nanomedicine at our recent R&D Day in New York.
-Learn how the technology of NBTXR3 can bring new advancements in oncology treatment and provide hope for cancer patients worldwide.
+The Nanobiotix first R&D day was held in New York on 27 September 2018.
+The Nanobiotix leadership team and leading medical experts discussed the latest development in the fields of radiation oncology, immunotherapy and nanomedicine.
+Watch the discussions by our CEO, Laurent Levy, and leading medical experts in the videos below and learn how the technology of NBTXR3 can bring new advancements in oncology treatment and provide hope for cancer patients worldwide.

 INTRODUCTION TO SPEAKERS

 An introduction to our expert KOLs and the agenda for Nanobiotix's 2018 R&D Day in New York.
 Speakers include: David Raben, MD – Radiation Oncologist & Professor at University of Colorado, Denver; Laurent Levy, PhD – CEO & Founder of Nanobiotix; Colette Shen, MD, PhD – Radiation Oncologist & Professor at University of North Carolina Chapel Hill; James Welsh, MD – Radiation Oncologist & Professor at University of Texas, MD Anderson Cancer Center; Tanguy Seiwert, MD – Medical Oncologist & Professor at University of Chicago.